 The materials you will need for hands-on projects are available in the Biomedical Engineering Innovation lab kit available for purchase from Quality Science Labs.
+Please order your lab kit as soon as possible if you have not already, it can take a while to receive the kit, especially if shipping internationally.
 If you have issues ordering your lab kit, please contact the Engineering Innovation office at ei@jhu.edu.
+If you will be travelling during the course of the program, please look ahead to the work you will be doing while away and bring any necessary lab materials with you.